“He that saith, I know him, and keepeth not his commandments, is a liar and truth is not in him.” – 1 John 2:4

 The Bible and the Ten Commandments

 Through the writings of faithful men, God has given us a Holy Book telling us of His love and faithfulness to His people.
-In His good pleasure He has shown us the way of salvation through his son, Jesus Christ.
+In His good pleasure, He has shown us the way of salvation through his son, Jesus Christ.
 The Old Testament gives men the ceremonial, civil, and moral law.
-However, only the moral law was written in stone, signalling its everlasting importance.
+However, only the moral law was written in stone, signaling its everlasting importance.
 The moral law, or otherwise referred to the Ten Commandments, shows us the how far man has fallen from his perfect state in paradise with God.
 God has been gracious to us, allowing His glory and lustre shine in the blood sacrifice of His Son.

 The Bible is a teaching book.
 It must be acknowledged to be the true and perfect Word of God.
 We cannot read the Bible accepting certain scriptures but disregarding or omitting scripture that does not satisfy and make us happy.

-Remember, the commandments are not requests from God, but rather demands from Him.
+Remember, the commandments are not requests from God but rather demands from Him.

 The Fourth Commandment

 The fourth commandment reads, “Remember the sabbath day, to keep in holy.
-Six days shalt though labour, and do all thy work: but the seventh day is the Sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor they stranger that is within thy gates: for in six day the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it” (Exodus 20:8-11).
+Six days shalt though labour, and do all thy work: but the seventh day is the Sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor they stranger that is within thy gates: for in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it” (Exodus 20:8-11).
 It is essential to remember that the commandment itself is to keep it holy.
 The specific instruction of the commandment is holiness.
-Our chief desire and aim should keeping the Sabbath day holy.
+Our chief desire and aim should be keeping the Sabbath day holy.

 The Sabbath day is a day for God’s glory and honour.
 It is a day to spend with Him.
 To look to Him.
 To plead with Him.
 It is the closest glimpse that man can receive to the eternal Sabbath.
 I urge you to spend the day showing your respects to the highest God of heaven and earth.
-He is sovereign and deserves so much more than our sin filled hearts can ever give Him.
+He is sovereign and deserves so much more than our sin-filled hearts can ever give Him.